gh0stfrk/djangoblogs/README.md

 </p>
 Django Blogs is a simple and lightweight blogging application built with Django.

-It allows users to register and create their own blogs where they can write short and informative posts.
+It allows users to register and create blogs where they can write short and informative posts.

 ## 🔥 Features
 - Sign up and create profiles, customize your profiles with avatars
 - Create mini-blog posts, update them and share them
-- Likes and Comments, like posts and comment your own thoughts.
+- Likes and Comments, like posts and comment with your thoughts.

 ## 📦 Structure
 - Django project contains two applications one is `users` and the other one is `blogs`.
-- `users` app is controlling all things user related, inculding sign up, registering and updating user information.
+`users` app controls all things user-related, including signing up, registering and updating user information.
-- Signals are used to create user profile when a user is created, the user profile contains additional information about a user, such as profile photo.
+- Signals are used to create a user profile when a user is created, the user profile contains additional information about the user, such as a profile photo.
 - `blogs` app is responsible for creating and updating blogs.

 ## 🏛️ Infrastructure